Skip to main content

 The decision to discontinue observations must be agreed by the MDT.

 Observations should normally be discontinued within working hours, to ensure that clinicians who know the patient can be involved in the decision.
-However, there may be circumstances where a review or termination is clinically indicated outside of normal working hours, especially where a delay could be detrimental to the patient.
+However, there may be circumstances where a review or termination is clinically indicated outside normal working hours, especially where a delay could be detrimental to the patient.
 Out of hours, the nurse in charge in collaboration with the team on duty and the on-call medic.

 5.14 Record keeping